-Joanne has 15 years’ professional experience.
+Joanne is a European and UK Patent Attorney with over 15 years’ professional experience.
 She is active in the drafting and prosecution of European, British and international patent applications and has expertise in a wide range of subject matter in the biotechnology and life sciences fields.
 Joanne specialises, in particular, in gene-based diagnostics, epigenetics and personalised medicine; stem cell technologies; gene therapy; antibodies and aptamers; and vaccines and immunotherapies.

 As well as handling patent drafting and prosecution, Joanne has extensive experience in co-ordinating patent matters for clients, including the management of large patent portfolios and associated third party and freedom to operate issues.

 A large proportion of Joanne’s work is for Japanese attorney firms and she regularly visits clients in Japan.